duneroadrunner/SaferCPlusPlus-AutoTranslation2/examples/lodepng/README.md

     static void uivector_cleanup(uivector* p)
 ```

 The other uses of `void*` are similar.
-The another thing not addressed by the converter is certain "hard" casts.
+Another thing not addressed by the converter is certain "hard" casts.
 Line 146 of the lodepng.cpp file:

 ```cpp
       ((uivector*)p)->size = ((uivector*)p)->allocsize = 0;